s312569/clj-biosequence/README.md

 user> (use 'clj-biosequence.core)

-;; to use test files included in library use clojure.java.io.
-;; Otherwise string or java file object can be used.
+;; To initialise a file call the relevant initialisation function, ;; a string or java file object can be used.
 ;; For fasta an alphabet is also required to initialise a file.

-user> (def fa-file (init-fasta-file (resource "test-files/nuc-sequence.fasta") :iupacNucleicAcids))
+user> (def fa-file (init-fasta-file "test-files/nuc-sequence.fasta" :iupacNucleicAcids))
 #'user/fa-file

 ;; then `bs-reader` can be used with `with-open` and `biosequence-seq`